BlackJar72/ClimaticBiomePlacement/main/resources/assets/climaticbiomesjbg/BiomeLists/README.txt

 temp(modid:name, n, modid:name)

 The taiga tag is special version of the tmep tag.
 I does not take a temperature variable; instead this will be be set based on which climate table you are using.
-The first biome is warmer (usually snowy), the second is warmer.
+The first biome is colder (usually snowy), the second is warmer.

 taiga(modid:name, modid:name)